ergon/airlock-helm-charts/charts/microgateway/README.md

 * License: `config.license`
 * Passphrase: `config.passphrase`

 The Helm chart itself creates a secret and configures the Microgateway to use it.
-While this is already secure, because it is stored as a secret, this information might end in a Git repo or somewhere else, where too many people have access to it.
+While this is already secure, because it is stored as a secret, this information may be stored in a Git repo or somewhere else, where too many people have access to it.
-This is why it is better to create a secret containing license and passphrase using a different process.
+This is why it is better to create a secret containing the license and / or the passphrase using a different process.

-  The example below shows how to create a secret containing license and passphrase.
+  The example below shows how to create a secret containing both the license and the passphrase.
   ```
   kubectl create secret generic microgateway-secrets --from-file=license=<license_file> --from-file=passphrase=<passphrase_file>
   ```

-  Afterwards use this secret in the Helm chart configuration file. custom-values.yaml
+  Afterwards reference this secret in the Helm chart configuration file. custom-values.yaml
   ```
   config:
+    passphrase:
+      useExistingSecret: true
+      secretName: "microgateway-secrets"
+    license:
+      useExistingSecret: true
-    existingSecret: "microgateway-secrets"
+      secretName: "microgateway-secrets"
   ```

 #### Credentials to pull image from Docker registry